ryanberckmans/d3-beta-key-scraper/README.md

 The biggest source of controllable latency is the ruby virtual machine and our bot's dependencies.
 Over-engineering is an easy mistake to repeat.
 The bot runs in a ruby vm with gems eventmachine, twitter-stream, and json.
 Super overkill.

 The new implementation is three shell scripts totalling ~10 lines of logic (plus comments, output, and whitespace).
 One invocation of curl reads the stream, grep to filter, and curl (glued with xargs) to post the detected keys.
 Win.
+The shell scripts will post more false positives and negatives, but stand a better chance of posting a correct key first.
 Maybe tomorrow we'll be competitive :).

+## Day 3
+_Wednesday April 11_

+Disaster. @BlizzardCS took heed of the community's outcry against bots, and started posting keys embedded in images.
+Some customer service, our bots have rights too :'D.

+Maybe Blizzard's shift to images will cut out some of the bot competition.
+We've started plugging ocr (optical character recognition) into our bot.

+getting ocr working
+ - tesseract-ocr
+ - requires tif -> convert
+ - naive ocr: failure
+ - using convert & tesseract options to win:
+ - anchoring charset to 0-9A-Z-
+ - convert options: resize (cubic, adaptive-resize, liquid-rescale, Lanczos), sharpen 1.0-3.0x
+ - goal: 100% accuracy on previous two posted keys, with < 4s runtime for convert/ocr
+ - settled on Lanczos resize with sharpen 2.0x, matches both keys with about 1.5s runtime for convert/ocr. not using key-charset
+ - if ocr issues occur tomorrow, will enable key-charset and sharpen 2.0x -> 3.0x
+ - created bin/ocr-test

+getting input url
+ - took me awhile to realize media_url contains exact url; I was looking at search output (easier for historical) but it is a legacy schema compared to stream api
+ - it's working!
+ - DO use key_charset.txt and -sharpen 3.0 as I'm worried to mis-recognize.. if we lose on speed we'll make it faster

+BAM.. bin/ocr-d3-activate works